PreciousDipe/Terraform-Netlify-Resume-Deploy/README.md

 - A [Netlify account](https://app.netlify.com/signup) and a personal access token.
 - A [GitHub account](https://github.com/join) and a personal access token with `repo` permissions.
 - A [Terraform Cloud](https://app.terraform.io/signup/account) account.
+- [AWS Credentials]
+  1. Access Key ID and Secret Access Key
+  2. User must have Route 53 permissions
+  3. Existing AWS Route 53 Hosted Zone
+    - You must have an existing hosted zone for your domain (e.g., `preciousdipe.com.ng`)

 ## Configuration